DanielJMaia/cookbook-project/README.md

 Rename all the technologies used.
 Jinja is not backend for example, and Heroku is a cloud application platform.
-Add screenshot of website as README header.
 Testing: python linter. jsLint.
-Fill out the git clone bit.
 Link to the tutors' GitHub.

 <h1 align="center">
   <a href="http://gf-cookbook.herokuapp.com/" target="_blank"><img src="https://i.imgur.com/4M00e3p.png" alt="Home Page"/></a>
 </h1>

 ### Celiac Haven
 This project is my submission for my Data Centric milestone project as part of my training to become a Full Stack Web Developer.
 The purpose is to apply skills learnt during the Python and Data Centric Development modules.
 This website uses what I learnt, specifically CRUD operations with the MongoDB database, and rendering data with Jinja and communicating with the backend using flask.
 The course is provided by the Code Institute.

 As someone with Celiac's disease it can be very challenging to adapt to the Gluten Free diet.
-Going out for meals becomes a lot more restritive, and cooking at home can become extremely monotonous.
+Going out for meals becomes a lot more restritive, and cooking at home can become extremely monotonous if you're always making the same three things.
 Finding recipes online becomes disheartening once you realise that nearly all of them require multiple ingredients to be replaced.
 Celiac Haven was created to approach that problem.
-It's a collection of entirely gluten free, yet delicious, recipes that people everywhere can contribute to.
+It's a collection of gluten free, yet delicious, recipes that people everywhere can contribute to.
+The only gluten free replacements are ingredients that all celiacs already have at home!

 ---